Tandi Mahambehlala

-Tandi Mahambehlala is a South African politician who has served as the Chairperson of the Portfolio Committee on Tourism since 2021.
+Tandi Mahambehlala is a South African politician who has served as the Deputy Minister of Human Settlements since 3 July 2024.
+She was the Chairperson of the Portfolio Committee on Tourism from 2021.
 A member of the African National Congress (ANC), she served as the Chairperson of the Portfolio Committee on International Relations and Cooperation from 2019 to 2021.
 Mahambehlala was Deputy Minister of Communications between 2017 and 2018.
 She has been a Member of Parliament since 2014.

 Early life and education

 Mahambehlala served on the Students' Representative Council of Msobomvu High School from 1988 to 1990.
 She earned an advanced diploma in Public Administration in 2014 and an honours degree in Public Administration from the University of the Western Cape in 2016.
 In 2017, Mahambehlala began studying for a Master of Public Administration through UWC.
 She also holds certificates in Audio-Visual Communications, Community Profiling and Community Needs Assessment and Programme Design and Presentation.